yiisoft/yii2/docs/guide/concept-events.md

     // event handling logic
 });
 ```

+You may also attach event handlers through [configurations](concept-configurations.md).
+For more details, please
+refer to the [Configurations](concept-configurations.md#configuration-format) chapter.

 When attaching an event handler, you may provide additional data as the third parameter to [[yii\base\Component::on()]].
 The data will be made available to the handler when the event is triggered and the handler is called.
 For example,